 - Letter to my Estranged Mother (part 2)

-Be secure enough to know that you are not you are not defined by your beliefs, because they are not you.
-Detach yourself from them.
-Don’t give a shit about them.
+I’m working towards being secure enough to know that I am not defined by your beliefs, because they are not me.
+My best advice would be not to give a shit about them.
 If you argue about them and cling to them it means you are trying to prove your superiority (and be aware that this means you are still wrapped up in your own ‘story’).
 I am still, and I really have to think about what would happen if she accepted her abuse.
 And then what?

 But above all don’t worry about it.
 Because we all poo.